syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Allow us to prevent multiple nodes to be in expanded state.
-If it set to false, previously expanded node will be collapsed automatically, while we expand a node.
+Allows to prevent multiple nodes to be in expanded state.
+When it is set false, previously expanded nodes are collapsed automatically, while you expand a node.